Thank you for your interest in the Maine-Dartmouth Family Medicine Residency!

 In his book Heirs of General Practice, John McPhee chronicles the founding of our residency at the start of the family practice movement in this country.
 He paints a picture of a band of motivated physicians with a revolutionary, idealistic, and patient-centered vision of medical care.
 Though much has changed in medicine in the last 35 years, our residency remains a place where alternative ideas are thoughtfully considered and the impact a physician can have on the life of a family and a community is not underestimated.

 We welcome your enthusiasm for family medicine and invite you to learn more about Maine-Dartmouth!
-Please feel free to contact us with questions or to arrange a visit.
+Please feel free to contact us with questions.

 Raj Woolever, MD